-Houses are not given to anyone.
 Habitat for Humanity builds houses with people in need and then sells the houses to homeowner partners through no-profit loans.
 Because houses are built principally by volunteers, mortgage payments are reasonable for families unable to obtain conventional financing.
 Habitat homeowners typically have incomes that are 30 percent to 50 percent of the median income in the area.
 They are required to invest hundreds of hours in “sweat equity”—that is, time spent building their own home or other Habitat houses.

 MYTH: Habitat builds houses only for minorities.

-Habitat doesn’t build houses for anyone.
 We build houses with people in need, without regard to race.
 Three criteria drive the family-selection process: need; ability to repay the no-profit mortgage during a 15- to 30-year period; and willingness to partner with Habitat.
 The U.S. Fair Housing Act of 1968 prohibits discrimination in the sale of housing on the basis of race, color, sex, religion, handicap, familial status or national origin.
 The covenant that all local Habitat affiliates sign with Habitat for Humanity International also specifies that Habitat homeowner families are selected “according to criteria that do not discriminate on the basis of race, creed or ethnic background.”